OAGi/Score/docs/user_guide/index.rst

 This tab provides analytics about the Extensions and comprises the following panels:

--  “Total User Extensions by states” that displays the number of all extensions existing in Score per state (WIP, QA and Production).
+-  "Total User Extensions by states" that displays the number of all extensions existing in Score per state (WIP, QA and Production).
 The number includes all extensions regardless of the release they belong to.

--  “My User Extensions by states” that displays the number of extensions owned by the current user per state regardless of their release.
-This panel is displayed only to end users, since developers cannot `Extend a BIE <#_prqd6kp2rmip>`__.
+-  "My User Extensions by states" that displays the number of extensions owned by the current user per state regardless of their release.
+This panel is displayed only to end users, since developers cannot `Extend a BIE <#extend-a-bie>`__.

--  “User Extensions by users and states”.
+-  "User Extensions by users and states".
 This panel displays the number of extensions per user and state.
 This represents the number of core components that have been extended, not the BIEs.
 One core component extension can appear in many BIEs.
-The panel offers the “User” filter to narrow down its results to a specific user.
-To do so, click on the “User” filter field and select the desired user.
+The panel offers the "User" filter to narrow down its results to a specific user.
+To do so, click on the "User" filter field and select the desired user.

--  “My unused extensions in BIEs” (displayed only to end users).
+-  "My unused extensions in BIEs" (displayed only to end users).
 This panel displays additions to extensions that have been initialized in top-level BIEs but never enabled in any top-level BIEs.
-Those additions to the extension are indicated in the last “Association Property Term” column.
+Those additions to the extension are indicated in the last "Association Property Term" column.
 The query looks across all BIEs in the repository.
 For example, a user invokes an extension to the Application Area component in a Process BOM top-level BIE.
 He adds BCCP1 and BCCP2 to the Application Area Extension.
 If there are two